karpathy/arxiv-sanity-preserver/README.md

 6. Run `buildsvm.py` to train SVMs for all users (if any), exports a pickle `user_sim.p`
 7. Run the flask server with `serve.py` (and make sure to run `sqlite3 as.db < schema.sql` if this is the very first time ever you're starting arxiv-sanity, which initializes an empty database).
 Visit localhost:5000 and enjoy sane viewing of papers!

+Optionally you can also run the `twitter_daemon.py` in a screen session, which uses your Twitter API credentials (stored in `twitter.txt`) to query Twitter periodically looking for mentions of papers in the database, and writes the results to the pickle file `twitter.p`.

 I have a simple shell script that runs these commands one by one, and every day I run this script to fetch new papers, incorporate them into the database, and recompute all tfidf vectors/classifiers.
 More details on this process below.

 **protip: numpy/BLAS**: The script `analyze.py` does quite a lot of heavy lifting with numpy.
 I recommend that you carefully set up your numpy to use BLAS (e.g. OpenBLAS), otherwise the computations will take a long time.
 With ~25,000 papers and ~5000 users the script runs in several hours on my current machine with a BLAS-linked numpy.